Suk0shi/SukoshiBook_Frontend/README.md

 # Sukoshibook

-This is a Facebook clone allowing users to follow others and make posts.
+This is a full-stack Facebook clone utilizing a REST API allowing users to follow others and make posts.

 View live: https://sukoshibook.netlify.app/